corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/introduction/key-concepts.md

 A single cluster can encapsulate the entirety of an application network or just a part.
 It can host identities for many networks or just a single one.
 It can even host applications of a single identity.
 The architecture depends on the use case executed.
 If the members of an application network are mature enough to host their own code, to truly be decentralised, then their identity, their [virtual node](#virtual-nodes), will be executed within their own cluster and other identities may be on a cluster managed by a third party.
 The [application network](#application-networks) emerges above all of this.

-*Note about what's available in DP 2 (no cloud deployments, no multi-cluster) and what's coming soon* *Cross-ref to local Kubernetes depolyment*
+*Note about what's available in DP 2 (no cloud deployments, no multi-cluster) and what's coming soon* *Cross-ref to local Kubernetes deployment*